 For some college students on spring break, cement floors and bowls of rice have taken the place of beaches and beer, becoming an opportunity to serve others in the name of religious faith.
 Although secular service does exist, mission trips have emerged as a much more popular and visible option, suggesting a spiritual dimension as one possible underlying motivation.
 Mission trips are acts of spiritual agency as well as vehicles of faith.
+On a religious mission like this, the students will be able to use prayers for strength, especially if they feel they don’t have anyone to speak to or times in their life becomes difficult.
 In that sense, service mediates between a personal and a collective sense of social purpose and moral responsibility.
 Based on interviews with returned and prospective mission participants, I look at how mission participants develop faith in the light of engaging with others, with self, and with God.
 In this paper, I am interested in short-term missions as a ritual and the consequences that this experience has for student participants.

 As an anthropology professor at a small state university, I routinely ask students in my introductory classes about their experiences with other cultures.
 I have found that far more students experience other cultures as missionaries than through either anthropological research or even traditional study abroad.
 My experiences are far from unique; research estimates that perhaps 1.6 million Americans participate in short term mission trips each year.2 Many of these participants are high school and college-aged students.
 During winter and spring breaks, cement floors and bowls of rice have taken the place of beaches and beer, becoming an opportunity to serve others in the name of religious faith.
 Mission trips have become increasingly popular in the last few decades; Robert Wuthnow presents data that suggests that while perhaps two percent of church youth group members participated in short term mission trips before the 1980s, since 2000 this number has steadily climbed to about twelve percent.3 Certainly, there are many options for service for students and others through secular organizations, universities, and charity groups.
 Yet the increasing popularity of mission trips suggests that a spiritual dimension is a significant motivation.
 Such a trip may be spurred by an impulse towards charity, human solidarity, or the development of personal faith.
 Mission trips are acts of spiritual growth, but they also provide an opportunity to travel, to find adventure, and to participate in social activities.